FireRat666/sftp2webdav/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/ftp2webdav)](https://pypi.org/project/ftp2webdav/)

-`ftp2webdav` is an FTP server that forwards all uploaded files to a WebDAV server.
-It was developed with the specific goal of retrofitting a [Nextcloud](https://nextcloud.com/) interface into older devices or software that exclusively support FTP upload for file transfer.
+`ftp2webdav` is a versatile server that accepts file uploads via FTP or SFTP and forwards them to a WebDAV server.
+It was developed with the specific goal of retrofitting a [Nextcloud](https://nextcloud.com/) interface into older devices or software that exclusively support FTP or SFTP for file transfer.

 **Caution:** `ftp2webdav` has not undergone security testing.
 Avoid exposing it to untrusted networks or the public internet without implementing proper security measures.

 ## Quick Navigation